Phantom cosmological model with observational constraints in $f(Q)$ gravity: Diagnostic and Age of the Universe

 \section{$Om(z)$ Diagnostic and Age of the Universe}

-The $Om(z)$ diagnostic has been introduced as an alternative to the common approach of testing models of accelerated expansion of the universe using the phenomenological assumption of a perfect fluid with the EoS, $p=\rho\omega$ filling the universe.
-The $Om(z)$ diagnostic provides a null test to the $\Lambda CDM$ mode \cite{Sahni2008} and subsequently more evidences were gathered on its sensitiveness with the EoS parameter \cite{Ding2015, Zheng2016, Qi2018}.
+The $Om(z)$ diagnostic has been introduced as an alternative approach to test the accelerated expansion of the Universe with the phenomenological assumption, EoS, $p=\rho\omega$ filling the universe with the perfect fluid.
+The $Om(z)$ diagnostic provides a null test to the $\Lambda CDM$ mode \cite{Sahni2008}.
+Also, there are evidences available in the literature on its sensitiveness with the EoS parameter \cite{Ding2015, Zheng2016, Qi2018}.
 The nature of $Om(z)$ slope differs between dark energy models because: the positive slope indicates the phantom phase $\omega < -1$, and the negative slope indicates the quintessence region $\omega > -1$.
 The $Om(z)$ diagnostic can be defined as,

 \begin{widetext}

 In Fig.\ref{fig:VII} (left panel), $Om(z)$ shows the positive behaviour and that confirms the phantom like behaviour of model.

 \end{widetext} The age-redshift relationship determining the age of the Universe as a function of redshift, $t_{U}(z)$ is given by \cite{Vagnozzi2021}: